canvace/canvace.github.com/tutorials/entities.md

 - acceleration

 These properties are vectors in a 3-dimensional space.
 By modifying these vectors it is possible to move the instance around the map: at each rendering loop, the entity's physics state is changed according to the vectors, and then the actual position of the instance is updated.
-You don't need to control this process manually: the pathfinding chapter of this tutorial explains how you can use interpolated animations to let Canvace do the job for you.
+You don't need to control this whole process manually: the pathfinding chapter of this tutorial explains how you can use animations to let Canvace do the job for you.

 ## Collisions
 Canvace is equipped with features for testing and reacting to collisions.
 An entity may collide with other entities or with tiles.